mantidproject/documents/Design/Packaging/Future_packaging_strategy.md

 MacOSX currently uses CPack, it has a custom ruby script and would likely work for our current purposes, however it is frustrating to maintain, we would be able to unite the script for package creation for MacOSX and POSIX systems and a lot of the details should allow for easier packaging scripts.

 Windows at present uses CPack and NSIS to create the packaging.
-NSIS support and documentation seems to be lacking.
+With CPack being rolled back, we intend to stick with NSIS via the larger packaging script.
 At present we just put in the required dependency .dll by installing them into the bin of the package, Conda will handle this for us.

 ## Looking to the future
 Considering Mantid workbench is now becoming a bit of a behemoth like Mantid Plot was, it may be prudent to look at potential future project deliverables that don't include all parts of workbench.